Ippei Mizuhara

-Ippei Mizuhara (水原一平, Mizuhara Ippei) is a Japanese interpreter.
+Ippei Mizuhara (水原一平, Mizuhara Ippei) is a Japanese interpreter and convicted fraudster.

 Mizuhara served as the interpreter for Major League Baseball player Shohei Ohtani, translating Japanese to English and vice versa for Ohtani's media appearances and teammate interactions.
 He previously worked for the Hokkaido Nippon-Ham Fighters of Nippon Professional Baseball (NPB) as an interpreter for several of the team's Anglophone players.

 Mizuhara had gained popularity among baseball fans for his close association with Ohtani.
 He frequently aided Ohtani in non-interpreting contexts, such as catching his bullpen sessions or throwing with him during pregame warmups.
 During the 2021 MLB Home Run Derby, Mizuhara served as Ohtani's catcher.

 On March 20, 2024, the Dodgers fired Mizuhara after Ohtani's representatives accused him of "massive theft" of Ohtani's funds to repay debts owed to a bookmaker.
 He was charged by the US government for bank fraud and tax evasion.
-On June 4, Mizuhara pled guilty to those charges, and he was sentenced to 57 months in prison plus three years supervised release on February 6, 2025.
+On June 4, Mizuhara pled guilty to those charges, and he was sentenced to 57 months in prison plus three years of supervised release on February 6, 2025.

 Early life

 Mizuhara was born on December 31, 1984, in Tomakomai, Hokkaido, Japan.
 His father, Hidemasa, is a chef, and the family moved to the Los Angeles area in 1991 so that he could work there.
 Mizuhara was raised in Diamond Bar, a city in eastern Los Angeles County.
 He grew up enjoying sports including soccer, baseball, and basketball.
 Mizuhara attended Chaparral Middle School in Diamond Bar and Diamond Bar High School.
+While still in high school, Mizuhara would travel 30–60 minutes to patronize tribal casinos.

 He wrote on his resume and profile that he graduated from University of California, Riverside in 2007, while he was in discussions regarding aspects of his position of translator for Ohtani upon Shohei's signing with the Los Angeles Angels.
 In March 2024, in the wake of Mizuhara's gambling controversy, the school told KNBC-TV that "there are no records of him attending the school."
 At the time of his arrest, Ippei lived in Newport Beach.

+Nothing is publicly known about Mizuhara's life between his 2004 graduation from high school and 2012 job interview with the Hokkaido Nippon-Ham Fighters.
+Investigative journalists at ESPN ran background checks and interviewed Mizuhara's friends but could not find any employers or addresses during that time.